buddy77ra/July4_Assignment_3/README.md

 ## 🐞 Known Bugs

 - GUI window resizing glitch on Linux
-- Clothing recommendations sometimes inconsistent
+- Clothing recommendations sometimes inconsistent(Above 30 celcius, it will recomend "NO CLOTHS" at all)
 - Limited offline mode functionality
 - Metric/imperial toggle not fully functional